awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-classifier.md

 + Label categories in the `categories` parameter
 + The objects that are being classified in the `classification-target` parameter\.

+Copy the following code and save it in a file with the extenion `.html`\.
+Open the file in any browser to preview and interact with this template\.

 ```
 <script src="https://assets.crowd.aws/crowd-html-elements.js"></script>